melodiCyb/sliver-maestro/Readme.md

 A human learns how to draw with simple shapes and sketching.
 At first, we just try to copy it by following the image pixel by pixel and we don’t need a demonstration or a hard-coded drawing steps to achieve this.
 However, for robots it’s not the case and we would like to democratize art by enabling self-learning for robots.

 ### What it does
 Sliver Maestro is a simulated artistic robot and its expertise is doodling!
-Sliver Maestro generates the required stroke movements by just one look at an image.
+Sliver Maestro applies sketching by just one look at an image and experiencing how a human would draw it.

 ## Model

-### Data
+### How we built it

-Dataset Description: The Quick Draw Dataset is a collection of 50 million drawings across 345 categories, contributed by players of the game Quick, Draw!.
+We used [DeepMind’s Deep Recurrent Attentive Writer model](https://deepmind.com/research/publications/draw-recurrent-neural-network-image-generation) and [Quick, Draw!](https://github.com/googlecreativelab/quickdraw-dataset) dataset to generate sequential images and extract stroke movements.
+The Quick, Draw! dataset is a collection of 50 million drawings across 345 categories, contributed by players of the game Quick, Draw!.
 Files are simplified 28x28 grayscale bitmaps in numpy format.

-### How we built it

-We used [DeepMind’s Deep Recurrent Attentive Writer model](https://deepmind.com/research/publications/draw-recurrent-neural-network-image-generation) and [Quick!
-Draw](https://github.com/googlecreativelab/quickdraw-dataset) dataset to generate sequential images and extract stroke movements.
 As shown in the animation below, the advantage of DRAW to  other image generation approaches is that the model generates the entire scene by reconstructing images step by step where parts of a scene are created independently from others, and approximate sketches are successively refined.

 ![test](https://github.com/melodiCyb/neural-networks/blob/master/catdraw.gif)